Investigating Test Overfitting on SWE-bench: Background and Related Work

 \section{Background and Related Work}

-Test overfitting happens when an APR workflow generates code that passes white-box tests but fails held-out black-box tests~\cite{smith_et_al_2015}.
+Test overfitting happens when an system generates code that passes observed tests but fails held-out hidden tests~\cite{smith_et_al_2015}.
 Test overfitting is similar to overfitting a model to its training data, where the model performs worse on held-out test data; but note that in this work, we use only pre-trained LLMs without fine-tuning.
-Instead, test overfitting means that generated repaired code is too narrow to generalize to held-out black-box tests.
-Stroebl et al.\ report that this happens when a loop repeatedly generates code for the HumanEval or MBPP benchmarks until finding code that passes white-box tests~\cite{stroebl_kapoor_narayanan_2024}.
-Unlike Stroebl et al., we experiment with repository-level benchmarks and we also explore workflows that improve code based on tests.
+Instead, test overfitting means that generated code~$c_\textrm{new}$ is too narrow to generalize to held-out tests~$t_\textrm{gold}$.
+Stroebl et al.\ report that this happens when a loop repeatedly generates code for the HumanEval or MBPP benchmarks until finding code that passes observed tests~\cite{stroebl_kapoor_narayanan_2024}.
+Unlike Stroebl et al., we experiment with repository-level benchmarks and we also explore test-based code refinement loops.

-SWE-bench is an APR benchmark where the input comprises an issue and the original code of an entire repository before issue resolution and the output is repaired code that must pass a held-out test set~\cite{jimenez_et_al_2024}.
-Those held-out tests are unavailable, hidden from the APR workflow.
-SWE-bench Verified is a subset of 500 high-quality SWE-bench instances, targeted by most LLM-based APR workflows~\cite{chowdhury_et_al_2024}.
+SWE-bench is a benchmark where the input comprises an issue description~$d_\textrm{issue}$ and the original code~$c_\textrm{old}$ of an entire repository before issue resolution and the output is repaired code~$c_\textrm{new}$~\cite{jimenez_et_al_2024}.
+Solutions are evaluated on whether~$c_\textrm{new}$ passes a held-out test set~$t_\textrm{gold}$.
+To emulate the real-world situation where issues do not come with readily executable tests, the benchmark does not make those held-out tests available to the issue resolution system.
+SWE-bench Verified is a subset of 500 high-quality SWE-bench instances, targeted by most issue resolution systems~\cite{chowdhury_et_al_2024}.
 SWT-bench~\cite{mundler_et_al_2024} and TDD-Bench Verified~\cite{ahmed_et_al_2024} are reproduction test benchmarks derived from SWE-bench and SWE-Bench Verified.
-A generated output test must fail on the original code to reproduce the issue, and must pass on the hidden ground-truth code patch to confirm that it resolves the issue~\cite{mundler_et_al_2024}.